 Cost to fly your pet depends on weight.
-It generally runs about $500 to $700 to send an animal with United, including brokerage fees and service costs.
+It generally runs about $600 to $800 to send an animal with United PetSafe, including brokerage fees and service costs.
 Anibal can give you an approximate cost if you tell him your pet’s weight.
 The shipping charge is the same to anywhere in the US and Canada.
 Shipping charges are due at check in and can be paid with a credit card.
 Paperwork costs, and the cost of an airline approved kennel are over and above this rough estimate.

 Many veterinarians and pet shops sell airline approved kennels.
 We recommend a supplier called Dog City for kennels at a good price.
-They can ship within Guatemala.
+They can deliver kennels within Guatemala.

 Please ensure that you buy a kennel of the correct size and type for your pet, or you risk United refusing to send your animal for safety reasons.
 United has provided a handy guide to sizing and type of crate for you.

 We hope that this information is helpful to you and that you and your pet have a safe journey to your destination, wherever that may be.

 Please note-We are a rescue and while we do fly many of our rescued animals to their adopters in the US and Canada, we cannot board the animal you rescue, transport, or handle logistics, shipping or paperwork for animals that others rescue.